suchov/suchov.github.io/cv.md

 #### [Rubyriders LLC](http://www.rubyriders.com/) (January 2013 - present) San Francisco Bay Area / Kiev Ukraine
 (Software Development Consulting Company) - From software engineer to a partner

+* Developing consumer based features and applications using Ruby on Rails, JavaScript, Angular, HTML, CSS and Behavior Driven Development (BDD)
 * Building and leading an engineering teams
 * Involved in Pre-Sales and Post-Sales processes
+* Build and manage recruitment processes
+* Develop best practices and architecture

 Projects involved in: